Natural Area Management in Action! See the beauty of our natural areas:

 Environmental Sensitivity in High Gear

-The Hoffman Estates Park District is embracing the national “green” movement.
-It began roughly 15 years ago with Charlemagne Park, as an HEPD-IDOT joint project, to create a passive park with the landscape centered on environmentally-friendly native grasses and forbs.
+The Hoffman Estates Park District's green efforts began many years ago with Charlemagne Park, as an HEPD-IDOT joint project, to create a passive park with the landscape centered on environmentally-friendly native grasses and forbs.
 It was also the district’s first lake shoreline stabilized by using deep-rooted plant material versus steel or rock placed at water’s edge.
 Today, Charlemagne Park boasts the district’s largest concentrated population of native wildflowers, song birds and butterflies whose vibrant colors compete for attention with the abundance of flowers.